-Do you wish you had more time in the day?
+Do you wish you had more time in your day?
 Do you have time to enjoy what really matters to you?

 We are adjusting and planning our days so differently now.
 Our “to do” lists seem to double while the hours in our day do not.

 Not only do we need more time to get some routine stuff done, but we also don’t have enough time for the things that are most important to us – like family, friends, service, and rest.
 One of the most common reasons relationships get into trouble?
 We aren’t taking the time to listen and to be understood.
 We simply don’t have the time.

 Though we may want to lay the blame on another person, our job, our boss, our kids, our circumstances, or our responsibilities – how we decide to spend our time is solely our choice to make.

 If you’re feeling like you’re losing control of how you spend your time, below are four productivity habits to help you regain that control.

 Productivity Habit # 1: Reflect on your reality.

 If you feel like you’ve lost control of your life, then you need to take it back.
 Don’t blame your lifestyle demands, your boss’ demands, or the “new normal” we are all trying to figure out.

 Take some time to reflect on how you really spend your time.
 Set aside one day and write down everything you did.
 Can you see ways you could have saved time by rearranging your schedule or delegating a task to someone else?

 Here are some more questions to ask to help you determine how you are really spending your time: